gmosx/dart-flare/README.md

 =====

 Flare is a collection of Barback transformers for content generation.
-The typical use case is the static generation of web sites (e.g. similar to Jekyll, etc).
+The typical use case is the static generation of web sites (similar to Jekyll, etc).

 Status